Azure/azure-rest-api-specs/specification/azurestackhci/resource-manager/readme.md

       - updateSummaries.json
     reason: Microsoft.AzureStackHCI is the correct name for our RP.
 suppressions:
-  - code: OperationsAPIImplementation
-    reason: We are an RPSaaS RP, for which RPSaaS automatically creates the operations API.
   - code: PathResourceProviderNamePascalCase
     reason: We had already gone to production with "HCI" in our namespace, so changing it to "Hci" now would be disruptive.
   - code: GetCollectionOnlyHasValueAndNextLink